 Formal company approval following an issue of shares

-Once you have received the advance assurance from HMRC and issued the shares to investors then before investors can claim any tax relief the company must complete form SEIS1 and send it to the Small Companies Enterprise Centre (SCEC).
-The company can’t submit an SEIS1 form until either it’s been trading for four months or if not yet trading that it’s spent at least 70% of the money raised following the advance assurance and issue of relevant shares.
+Once you have received the advance assurance from HMRC and issued the shares to investors then before investors can claim any tax relief the company must complete form SEIS 1 (and/or EIS 1) (otherwise known as a ‘compliance statement’) and send it to the Small Companies Enterprise Centre (SCEC).
+The company can’t submit a SEIS 1 form until either it’s been trading for four months or if not yet trading that it’s spent at least 70% of the money raised following the advance assurance and issue of relevant shares.

-If on the basis of the information supplied in the SEIS1 form the SCEC accepts that the company meets the scheme’s criteria it will send the company a certificate confirming this along with SEIS3 claim forms for the company to send to each of the investors so they can individually claim the tax reliefs they are entitled to.
+If on the basis of the information supplied in the SEIS 1 (and/or EIS 1) form the SCEC accepts that the company meets the scheme’s criteria it will send the company a certificate confirming this along with SEIS 3 (and/or EIS 3) claim forms for the company to send to each of the investors so they can individually claim the tax reliefs they are entitled to.